 When implemented with a Digital Experience Platform (DXP), portals comply with enterprise-level security requirements and certificates.
 From SOC2 to Fedramp, portals can handle information in a secure manner, making it the best solution for any organization that handles large volumes of user data, transactions, sales, or sensitive reports.

-Your content management system should meet security requirements, and also be easy to update and patch if vulnerabilities are found.
-Not having a robust team is no longer an excuse: when your portal is hosted through a Cloud subscription, upgrades and updates are easier to deploy.
-If you want stability, compliance, and to meet the requirements needed to connect and integrate with other large companies, a portal is the way to go.
+Your content management system should meet security requirements and also be easy to update and patch if vulnerabilities are found.
+Not having a robust team is no longer an excuse: when your enterprise portal is hosted through a Cloud subscription, upgrades and updates are easier to deploy.
+If you want stability and compliance and to meet the requirements needed to connect and integrate with other large companies, a portal is the way to go.

 Modern web development at its best.
-Portals, just like any robust website, are as flexible as you want them to be.
+Enterprise portals are as flexible as you want them to be.
 They can front attractive marketing experiences or manage robust equipment scheduling applications.
 They can host financial reports for your investors or engage your company with interactive components.

 This flexibility applies to all layers of the implementation, from UX to governance & user permissions.
 When powered by a DXP, you can have multiple autonomous portals that leverage a single design system for multiple purposes.
 Or you can have a single portal that serves both customers and internal audiences at different steps of the journey.

-In comparison, mobile apps really don’t offer a great level of depth.
+In comparison, websites and mobile apps really don’t offer a great level of depth.
 Moreover, out-of-the-box solutions like SaaS products won’t allow much personalization or control of the digital experience for your business audiences.
-Growth and improvement are some of the unique benefits of having the right portal implementation aligned to your technology roadmap.
+Growth and improvement are some of the unique benefits of having the right portal implementation aligned with your technology roadmap.

 In a way, portals are the unsung hero of online business.
-In the mid 90s, they were spaces of entertainment, and after the dot-com boom, we got to know them as business weapons.
+In the mid-90s, they were entertainment spaces, and after the dot-com boom, we got to know them as business weapons.
 The truth is they have always performed and enabled our digital initiatives through their power as connectors.